Support Centre

 7.3.
 Data processing records

 The PIPA does not require organizations to maintain a record of processing activities.
-However, the PIPA does require data handlers to manage and store log-in records which document the access to a data processing system by 'personal data handlers' (i.e. officers, employees, workers, etc. who process personal data under the direction and supervision of the data handler) for at least one year.
-Such log-in records shall contain the facts of access, including ID, date and time of access, information to identify the person of access, and tasks performed by the personal data handler while connected to the processing system.
+However, the PIPA does require data handlers to manage and store log-in records which document the access to a data processing system by 'personal data managers' (i.e. officers, employees, workers, etc. who process personal data under the direction and supervision of the data handler) for at least one year.
+Such log-in records shall contain the facts of access, including ID, date and time of access, information to identify the person of access, and tasks performed by the personal data manager while connected to the processing system.

 7.4.
 Data protection impact assessment